Big Island Of Hawaii Visitors Guide

 Island of Hawaii Today

 Today the Island of Hawaii is known for its active volcano, Kilauea, located in Hawaii Volcanoes National Park.
 The last eruption took place in 2018 and made headlines around the world.
-The volcanoes on the island have shaped and continue to shape the landscape.
+The volcanoes on the island continue to shape the landscape.
 The Island of Hawaii is also known for its incredible natural wonders, including waterfalls, sparkling blue waters and pristine beaches.

 Where Is the Island of Hawaii?

 The Big Island of Hawaii is the southeasternmost of the Hawaiian Islands in the central Pacific Ocean.
 It is one of the eight main islands of Hawaii and is located to the southeast of the island of Maui.
 The Island of Hawaii, also known simply as the Big Island, is the largest in the chain of volcanic islands and has 63% of the Hawaiian archipelago’s combined landmass.
-It is approximately twice the size of all the other Hawaiian Islands combined.
-The largest city on the Island of Hawaii is Hilo, which is located on the eastern side of the island.
+It is about twice the size of all the other Hawaiian Islands combined.
+The largest city is Hilo, which is located on the eastern side of the island.
 However, the main tourist area on the island is located on the western side, particularly in the towns of Kailua-Kona and Waikoloa.

 When Is Hawaii Hurricane Season?